RingCanary/gemini-codemaker/README.md

 ## Feedback Loop

 After executing commands in chat mode, the application sends feedback to Gemini in subsequent queries, allowing it to adjust its approach based on command success or failure.

-## Configuration

-The application requires a valid Gemini API key to function.
-You can obtain one from the [Google AI Studio](https://ai.google.dev/).
+This feedback loop is maintained throughout the chat session.

 ## Dependencies